bruj0/rfc/.github/ISSUE_TEMPLATE/rfc-template.md

 # Title-cased Name of the Topic

-- Status: proposed ("proposed", "agreed", "active", "implemented" or "rejected")
+- Status: proposed ("Draft", "Agreed", "Active", "Implemented" or "Archived")
 - Type: (new system, new feature, enhancement)
 - Related components: (if any)
 - Start Date: (fill me in with today's date, DD-MM-YYYY)